 Common signs of an iodine deficiency include:

 - Trouble producing saliva and properly digesting food

 - A higher risk for developmental problems in babies and children

 Although too much iodine is a potential risk for thyroid disruptions, it’s much less common and considered a relatively small risk compared to the substantial risks of deficiency.
 Plus, consuming very high levels from foods high in iodine alone is very unlikely.

 Due to the high prevalence of iodine deficiencies globally, plus the serious health concerns as a consequence, there is much more emphasis in the health community on adding more of this mineral into the average person’s diet than worrying about removing it.

 Why are more people experiencing iodine deficiency?

-Bromine, found in lots of industrial-produced packaged food products, is of particular interest to researchers, since it’s known to block iodine-rich foods from being useful and absorbable to some degree.
+Bromine, found in lots of industrial-produced packaged food products, is of particular interest to researchers, since it’s known to block foods rich in iodine from being useful and absorbable to some degree.
 Bromine is able to displace iodine and might lead to higher rates of iodine deficiency.

-When it comes to soil depletion, research points to the fact that around the world, soils contain varying amounts of iodine, which in turn affects the quantity of iodine within crops.
-In some areas, iodine-deficient soils are more common, which makes it more likely that people will develop deficiencies.
+When it comes to soil depletion, research points to the fact that, around the world, soils contain varying amounts of iodine, which in turn affects the quantity of this mineral within crops.
+In some areas, mineral deficient soils are more common, which makes it more likely that people will develop deficiencies.